-Other: Other-NYSDOT continues to include local roads in the HSIP program; implement projects to decrease fatal and serious injuries and implement the strategies outlined in the SHSP.
+Other-NYSDOT continues to include local roads in the HSIP program; implement projects to decrease fatal and serious injuries and implement the strategies outlined in the SHSP.
+Other-NYSDOT announced the first ever statewide Pedestrian Safety Action Plan in June 2016.
+The plan includes low cost systemic improvements at thousands of intersections and mid-block crosswalks.